2adapt/odslocal-api-documentation/README.md

 The endpoint in the previous section is able to update a municipal indicator **that already exists in ODSlocal**.
 That indicator can be created manually in the backoffice (the fields can be left empty).

-To create an new (empty) indicator, this other endpoint should be used: `POST /api/v3/indicator`.
+To create an new (empty) indicator using the API, this other endpoint should be used: `POST /api/v3/indicator`.

 Here is an example: